Inside a Custom Home Contract: What Lake Wylie, SC Homeowners Should Require

 What is the difference between a fixed-price and cost-plus custom home contract in South Carolina?

 A fixed-price contract commits the builder to a stated total, with cost overruns borne by the builder (assuming scope does not change).
 A cost-plus contract has you paying actual costs plus a fee; it offers design flexibility but requires rigorous cost reporting and ideally a guaranteed maximum price.
-In Lake Wylie, SC, fixed-price is common for projects with fully defined specs; cost-plus is more common for complex custom waterfront builds where scope evolves during design development.

 How should change orders be handled in a custom home contract?